US Centers for Disease Control and Prevention. About Brucellosis. Published May 2, 2024. https://www.cdc.gov/brucellosis/about/index.html

 5. Incubation and contagious period: The incubation period is from several days (in cases of acute brucellosis [B melitensis]) to several months (in chronic brucellosis [B abortus]).
 Humans may be a source of infection, but transmission between humans is rare.

 The disease has a very wide spectrum of symptoms, from asymptomatic to severe life-threatening infection.
-Due to the rich but rather nonspecific symptomatology, it is called a “great imitator.”
-The clinical picture and severity of the disease depend on bacterium species, infective dose, route of infection, and overall condition of the host, including their immune and nutrition status, diseases, and medications taken (especially antacids).
+Due to the broad but rather nonspecific symptomatology, it is called a “great imitator.”
+The clinical picture and severity of the disease depend on the bacterium species, infective dose, route of infection, and overall condition of the host, including their immune and nutrition status, diseases, and medications taken (especially antacids).

 In acute brucellosis symptoms subside <8 weeks from infection onset; in subacute brucellosis, between 8 and 52 weeks; and in chronic brucellosis, >52 weeks.
 The disease may be acute, acute progressing to chronic, and primarily chronic.